wang-xinyu/tensorrtx/README.md

 2. GTX1080 / Ubuntu16.04 / cuda10.0 / cudnn7.6.5 / tensorrt7.0.0 / nvinfer7.0.0 / opencv3.3

-Currently, TX1 ans x86 GTX1080 were tested. trt4 api were using, some api are deprecated in trt7, but still can compile successfully.
+Currently, TX1/TX2 and x86 GTX1080 were tested. trt4 api were using, some APIs are deprecated in trt7, but still can compile successfully.

 ## Models